apiaryio/api-elements/docs/element-definitions.md

     - `resource owner password credentials`
     - `client credentials`

-Transition elements are used to define the URLs for the authorize and token endpoints for the OAuth2 schemes.
+Transition elements are used to define the URLs for the authorize, token and refresh endpoints for the OAuth2 schemes.
 When including these endpoints, the following link relations SHOULD be used.

 - `authorize` - URL for the authorization endpoint
 - `token` - URL for the token endpoint
+- `refresh` - URL for the refresh endpoint

 The HREF values for these transitions MAY be either relative or absolute URLs.